angular-redux/store/docs/immutable-js.md

 provides efficient immutable data structures for JavaScript, and it's a great tool to help enforce immutability in your reducers.

-It provices two main structures, `Map` and `List`, which are analogues of `Object` and `Array`.
-However they provide an efficiently-implemented copy-on-write semantic that can help you enfore immutability in your reducers without the performance problems of `Object.freeze` or the GC churn of `Object.assign`.
+It provides two main structures, `Map` and `List`, which are analogues of `Object` and `Array`.
+However they provide an efficiently-implemented copy-on-write semantic that can help you enforce immutability in your reducers without the performance problems of `Object.freeze` or the GC churn of `Object.assign`.